 PG&E requires contractors to disinfect their tools between locations if there is a known disease in the area (as determined or recommended by state and local agencies).

-We make every effort to notify you when our inspection staff identifies tree pruning or pole clearing work to be done on your property.
+When our inspection staff identifies tree pruning or pole clearing work to be done on your property, you should be notified.
 Your permission is not required, because state law mandates that we maintain our lines, and keep them hazard free.